Skip to content

 • Safety: presence of safety thermostats and thermal alarm systems.

-A well-chosen laboratory oven allows you to work with reliability and peace of mind, while optimizing the lifespan of the device.
+A well-chosen laboratory oven allows you to work reliably and serenely, while optimizing the lifespan of the device.

-Cheap laboratory oven: where to find the best prices?
+Cheap laboratory incubator: where to find the best prices?

-If you're looking for a cheap laboratory oven , the refurbished market is a particularly strategic option.
+If you're looking for an affordable laboratory incubator , the refurbished market is a particularly strategic option.
 Some suppliers specializing in used laboratory equipment inspect, clean, test, and guarantee their products, sometimes for up to 12 months.
-This allows you to access high-end equipment at a reduced price, while respecting safety and reliability standards.
+This allows access to high-end equipment at reduced prices, while still meeting safety and reliability standards.

-At Rewake , we offer carefully selected refurbished ovens, with a complete technical sheet and total transparency on the product's condition.
-This means you can buy with confidence, knowing you're getting the best value for your money.
+At Rewake , we offer rigorously selected refurbished ovens, complete with a full technical specification sheet and total transparency regarding the product's condition.
+This allows you to buy with complete confidence, assured of getting the best value for your money.

 To find out more, discover our selection here: laboratory oven .

-Buying a steamer isn't just about comparing prices.
+Buying a drying oven isn't just about comparing prices.
 Here are some common mistakes to avoid:

 1. Neglecting compatibility with your protocols

-Some protocols require specific heating ramps, thermal stability, or specific homogeneity.
+Some protocols require precise heating ramps, specific thermal stability, or homogeneity.
 An unsuitable model can compromise the reliability of your results.

 2. Choosing a device without a warranty

-Whether new or refurbished, make sure you have a minimum warranty.
+Whether buying new or refurbished, make sure you have at least a minimum warranty.
 This protects you against hidden defects or premature malfunctions.

 3. Forget about additional costs

-Check shipping costs, maintenance requirements, or accessories not included (grids, sensors, regulators).
-The laboratory oven price displayed may sometimes omit important items.
+Check delivery charges, maintenance requirements, and any accessories not included (grids, sensors, regulators).
+The displayed price of the laboratory oven may sometimes omit important items.

-If your needs change quickly, opt for a slightly larger capacity from the outset.
-This avoids having to upgrade your device prematurely.
+If your needs change rapidly, opt for a slightly larger capacity from the outset.
+This will prevent you from having to replace your device prematurely.

-Rewake selects, tests and reconditions professional laboratory equipment, to give a second life to reliable and high-performance equipment.
+Rewake selects, tests and refurbishes professional laboratory equipment, to give a second life to reliable and efficient equipment.

 A sustainable, economical and immediately operational choice.